shindeja/gatecheck/README.md

 python3 prereq.py ssm -f task_policy.json -n ecs-task-policy -r $AWS_REGION
 python3 prereq.py extension -f ssm-lambda-extensions.json -a x86_64 -r $AWS_REGION
 ```
  The above `prereq` commands create and store values in the `.env` file.
 We will use those values below to generate the SAM CLI config files for your region, account, IAM, and SSM.
 Then you use the SAM CLI to deploy Gatecheck Lambda function.
-We will start by unsetting some environment variables just in case they lingering values.
+We will start by unsetting some environment variables just in case they have old values.

 ```bash
 unset GATECHECK_IAM_ROLE